Running Your Franchise As a Family Business

 Derek Wachter runs a PostNet center in Aurora, CO together with his father, Keith.
 Keith has owned the center since 1999, and hired his son as an employee when Derek was in high school.
 Responsibilities gradually shifted to where the two are now business partners, with Derek officially taking ownership of the center in 2020.

-Derek describes his working relationship with his father as one that’s built on trust and openness.
+Derek describes his experience working with family members as one that’s built on trust and openness.
 “My father and I have the ability to be genuinely raw with each other in situations when it would be hard to discuss with any other staff member… we can trust each other to be understanding in times of adversity.”

-Debbie and George McKinley, a married couple who co-own a PostNet center in Buckeye, AZ, agree that it’s reassuring to have a trusted partner in business with you.
+Debbie and George McKinley, a married couple who co-own a PostNet center in Buckeye, AZ, agree that it’s reassuring to have a trusted partner in business with you, one of the many pros of family businesses.
 Debbie says her favorite thing about working with her husband is “knowing we have each other’s back.
-In anything we do together, after being married for 30 years, it is reassuring to know that we have the same long term goals and are heading in the same direction.”
+In anything we do together, after being married for 30 years, it is reassuring to know that we have the same long-term goals and are heading in the same direction.”

 In addition to co-owning a PostNet in Scranton, PA, Matt Keisling and Sarah Snyder are siblings, and second-generation family business owners (their grandfather, father, and uncles ran a plastics corporation together).
 “What I like best about working with Matt is that we trust each other and our instincts,” Sarah says.
 “That is sometimes difficult to come across in a business environment.
 We have very different perspectives on how to run a business … Because we trust the other sibling has the best intentions, it works out for us.”